RAFBER/Basic-technologies-of-technical-communication/docs/GitHub/GitHub pages.md

 **Note:** This feature does not work if you have an empty repository.
 You have to add the content to the repository first.

-* Your site is ready to publish now.
+* Your website is ready to publish now.
 The following message should appear that your site is ready to be published

    ![GitHub Pages](../assets/images/GitHub_pages_7.png)